 If you’re in the market for a BMW 3 Series, you can use Cuvva’s free car insurance group checker to check its insurance group before buying.

 Whatever model you choose, the next step is to find an insurance policy that is right for you.
-With Cuvva’s temporary car insurance, you can get cover for as little as one hour.
+With Cuvva’s temporary car insurance, you can get cover for as little as one hour up to 28 days.

 Whatever you're after, it only takes a few minutes to get a quote.